ipetkov/crane/docs/local_development.md

           inputsFrom = [ my-crate ];

           # Extra inputs (only used for interactive development)
-          # can be added here
+          # can be added here; cargo and rustc are provided by default.
-          nativeBuildInputs = with pkgs; [
+          packages = [
-            cargo
-            rustc

-            cargo-audit
-            cargo-watch
+            pkgs.cargo-audit
+            pkgs.cargo-watch
           ];
         };
       });